NZ FIF Tax, Explained for Overseas Investors

 • Individual NZ tax residents investing internationally

-• Users of investment platforms like Sharesies, Hatch, Stake, IBKR, etc.
+• Users of investment platforms like Sharesies, Hatch, Stake, and IBKR

 • Investors nearing or exceeding the NZ$50,000 cost threshold for foreign investments

-• Anyone confused by terms like FDR, CV, attributing interest, or FIF cost basis
+• Anyone confused by terms like FDR, CV, attributing interest, or the FIF cost threshold

 • Recent migrants understanding their tax obligations after transitional residency

-Learn more about the proposed Revenue Account Method →
+Learn more about the Revenue Account Method →